RelationNet2: Deep Comparison Columns for Few-Shot Learning: Introduction

-Overall our approach can be seen as jointly learning and embedding and comparison as the task-agnostic meta knowledge \cite{koch2015siamese,vinyals2016matching,snell2017prototypical,yang2018learning}, but extending this successful idea to make full use of deep networks by making comparison with the full feature hierarchy extracted by the embedding network.
-The resulting framework maintains the architectural simplicity and efficiency of other methods in this line, while providing state of the art performance on both the established \miniIN{} benchmark, and the more challenging \tierIN{} few-shot learning benchmarks.
+Overall RelationNet2 implements a \modelnamefull{} that can be seen as jointly learning embedding and comparison as task agnostic meta knowledge \cite{vinyals2016matching,snell2017prototypical,yang2018learning,hospedales2020metaSurvey}.
+It makes full use of deep networks by making comparisons with the full feature hierarchy extracted by the embedding network, and learning Gaussian noise to improve generalization.
+The resulting framework maintains the architecture simplicity and efficiency of other methods in this line, while providing excellent performance on both \miniIN{} and the more challenging \tierIN{} few shot learning benchmarks.